eshaz/icecast-metadata-js/src/icecast-metadata-player/README.md

   * `metadata` ICY or Ogg metadata in an object of key value pairs
     * ICY: `{ "StreamTitle: "The Stream Title" }`
     * Ogg: `{ "TITLE: "The Stream Title", "ARTIST": "Artist 1; Artist 2"... }`
-  * `timestampOffset` time when is scheduled to be updated.
+  * `timestampOffset` time in seconds when is scheduled to be updated.
-  * `timestamp` time when metadata was discovered on the stream.
+  * `timestamp` time in seconds when metadata was discovered on the stream.
 * `onMetadataEnqueue(metadata, timestampOffset, timestamp)` Called when metadata is discovered on the stream.
   * `metadata` ICY or Ogg metadata in an object of key value pairs
     * ICY: `{ "StreamTitle: "The Stream Title" }`
     * Ogg: `{ "TITLE: "The Stream Title", "ARTIST": "Artist 1; Artist 2"... }`
-  * `timestampOffset` time when is scheduled to be updated.
+  * `timestampOffset` time in seconds when is scheduled to be updated.
-  * `timestamp` time when metadata was discovered on the stream.
+  * `timestamp` time in seconds when metadata was discovered on the stream.

 #### Stream lifecycle
 * `onLoad()` Called when the fetch request is started.